-The Group has one of the largest predominantly women's customer communities in Australasia with over 8.0 million members, and can reach over 5.2 million members through email.
-The Group's customers are very loyal, with member sales representing over 85% of sales.
-The total physical store portfolio comprised 1,092 sites (2015: 1,086) including the 14 concession locations in Myer at 30 June 2016, and the brands' products are also available through seven online stores.
-In addition, City Chic's products are also available in the USA and the UK through Nordstrom, Macy's and Evans.
+The Group has one of the largest predominantly women's customer communities in Australasia with over 9 million members, and can reach over 5.5 million members through email.
+The total physical store portfolio comprised 1,043 sites including the 14 concession locations in Myer at 30 June 2017 (2016: 1,092 sites including 14 concession locations in Myer).
+The Group's digital presence remains strong with online sales up 15% and representing 10.4% of total revenue (2016: 8.8%).